-Other potential DCI's may include feedlots and factory farms and large scale solar and wind farms.
-Potential DCIs may be identified and regulated through the SLDC in order to protect degradation of air, surface and groundwater; soils, environmentally sensitive lands; and visual and scenic qualities.
+Other potential DCIs may include but are not limited to factory farms, animal waste lagoons and large scale wind farms.
+Potential DCIs may be identified and regulated through the SLDC in order to protect degradation of air, surface and groundwater, soils, environmentally sensitive lands, and visual and scenic qualities.

-2.2.7 MINOR LAND ALTERATION
+2.2.7 SMALL SCALE SAND AND GRAVEL EXTRACTION